huggingface/blog/bert-inferentia-sagemaker.md

 res
 ```

 We managed to deploy our neuron compiled BERT to AWS Inferentia on Amazon SageMaker.
-Now, let's test its performance of it.
-As a dummy load test will we loop and send 10000 synchronous requests to our endpoint.
+Now, let's test its performance.
+As a dummy load test, we will loop and send 10,000 synchronous requests to our endpoint.

 ```python
 # send 10000 requests